-- a.
-Voluntary participation by local sites - b.
-A district-association structure for processing conflict resolution - c.
-An agreement on the scope of decision-making authority available to sites - d.
-Decision-making bodies composed of a majority of nonmanagement education employees with all members selected by the constituency represented - e.
+- A district-association structure for processing conflict resolution - An agreement on the scope of decision-making authority available to sites - Decision-making bodies composed of a majority of nonmanagement education employees with all members selected by the constituency represented - e.
 Compensated planning and training time for staff and governance bodies as well as additional resources necessary for successful implementation - f.
 Compensation and/or release time for participating staff members.
 (1990, 1999)